Skip to content

 To execute Python Pushdown scripts, certain security privileges will be required within your Snowflake account.
 A Snowflake administrator will need to configure the following.

-The user that runs the Python Pushdown component will need Snowflake privileges that allow the creation and dropping of user-defined-functions.
-For more details, read Granting Privileges for User-Defined Functions.
+The user that runs the Python Pushdown component will need Snowflake privileges that allow the creation of stored procedures.
+For more details, read Understanding Caller's Rights and Owner's Rights Stored Procedures.

 Grant external website access